nooralsmadi/JordanAntiquities/README.md

 Overall, Inception V3 and ResNet101 demonstrate the highest overall performance across all metrics, with Inception V3 having a slight edge in accuracy.
 VGG16 also performs well, closely following the top models in accuracy, precision, and recall.
 EfficientNet, while still achieving respectable scores, shows a slightly lower performance compared to the other architectures in this particular evaluation.

+# Gradio Demo
+you can see our Gradio demo at the following link: <b>https://huggingface.co/spaces/nouralsmadi1/JordanAntiquities<b>
+you can upload the image and see a description of it.

 # Great Job